 - In a severe winter gas demand goes up as households use more gas for heating and other consumers (such as power stations) increase their demand on the network.
 This demand has to be met but is reliant on gas being available at the right place and time.
 If there is not enough gas available, demand has to be cut to maintain the safe pressure in the network.

-- There are several participants in the gas industry.
+- There are several participants in the gas industry who are responsible for managing the safety of gas networks.
 Gas conveyors (also known as transporters) operate the gas network and transport gas through pipes to consumers.
-The network in the UK consists of over 280,000 km of transmission and distribution pipes transporting gas to some 20 million consumers.
-Currently there are five major gas conveyors: National Grid who operate the high pressure transmission system and four distribution networks, and four other companies each operating a distribution network.
+The network in the UK consists of over 280,000 km of transmission and distribution pipes transporting gas to some 25 million consumers.
+Currently there are 5 major gas conveyors: National Grid who operate the high pressure transmission system and 4 distribution networks, and 4 other companies each operating a distribution network.
 There are a number of smaller gas conveyors who operate networks downstream of these major distribution networks.
 Each network operator is responsible for ensuring safe pressure in their network and for co-operating where necessary to ensure the safety of other networks.